Respiratory Care Research Overview and Practice Questions

 11. What is a synthesized database?

-A set of computerized records or data which have been reviewed, interpreted, and categorized in relation to an area of research
+A set of computerized records or data that have been reviewed, interpreted, and categorized in relation to an area of research

 12. What delivers only the most clinically reputable content intended for practicing medical clinicians?